 The Counseling@Northwestern curriculum is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which evaluates counseling programs nationwide.
 Many states require you to earn a master’s degree from a CACREP-accredited program as part of the counselor licensure process.

 Counseling@Northwestern offers two programs so you can earn your master’s degree no matter how much counseling experience you have.
-Both programs are offered full time and part time.
+Both programs are offered on an accelerated, traditional, and part-time basis.

 The Standard Program comprises 24 graduate-level courses, a Practicum, and an Internship.
 You may be eligible for the Standard Program if you have any of the following: